bahelms/super_perfundo/native/quarto_ai/README.md

 - Add a step to see if the next move is a win.
 A child is never selected.
 - Refactor
     - Add heuristic to prevent handing over winning moves.
+    - Be able to configure Agent rounds and temp
     - GameState.current_player to be an enum:
         - `Player::Agent` and `Player::Opponent`